Battle of Ostia

 The naval Battle of Ostia took place in 849 in the Tyrrhenian Sea between a Muslim fleet and an Italian league of Papal, Neapolitan, Amalfitan, and Gaetan ships.
 The battle ended in favor of the Italian league, as they defeated the Muslims.
 It is one of the few events to occur in southern Italy during the ninth century that is still commemorated today, largely through the walls named after Leo and for the Renaissance painting Battaglia di Ostia by Raphael.

 Background

 Starting in 827, Muslim forces began the conquest of Sicily and from 835, the Aghlabids began campaigning on the Italian mainland.
 Their invasions of Calabria and Apulia, as well as their attacks on other central Mediterranean islands, were probably undertaken as an extension of their conquest of Sicily, aiming to aid the conquest by attacking Byzantine positions in the region.
-Rome was raided by a Muslim force in 846, although it is not certain that the raiders came from Aghlabid territory.
+The outskirts of Rome were raided by a Muslim force in 846, although it is not certain that the raiders came from Aghlabid territory.
 Another attack towards Rome took place in 849, leading to the Battle of Ostia.